alexandergillon/SST39SF-programmer/README.md

 - Arduino code is written in C++.
 This should be compatible with whichever way you usually use to upload a sketch to your Arduino.
 - The command-line program which drives the Arduino is written in C#.
 This requires a C# compiler.
 The best option for Windows is `csc.exe`, which is distributed by Microsoft as part of the .NET framework.
 There are guides online showing how to download the .NET framework and find `csc.exe` within it.

+**Note: I only have a Windows computer, and as a result have only tested this on Windows.
+I don't know how to compile C# programs on other operating systems, but I'm sure it's possible.**

 ### Installing